- Smooth, strong powertrain

 - Good ride quality

 - Hatch opens to the wrong side for curb loading

 - Spongy brake pedal feel

-As you might expect, the Lexus GX 460 comes with nearly all the traditional luxury and comfort features standard.
-What you opt up—especially on the Premium Grade model—are the rich technology, entertainment, and information features, like 330-watt Mark Levinson surround sound, a rear seat entertainment system, Intuitive Park Assist, and the aforementioned safety-tech package.
-Lexus' navigation system is now packaged with Enform, which offers a suite of services delivering weather, stock quotes, and sports scores, among other things, plus a Destination Assist service that allows a remote operator to input program your nav system.
+The 2011 Lexus GX 460 is lavishly equipped but delightfully uncomplicated with respect to features: It comes with nearly all the traditional luxury and comfort features standard.
+You'll only need to opt up—especially on the Premium Grade model—for the rich technology, entertainment, and information features, like 330-watt Mark Levinson surround sound, a rear seat entertainment system, Intuitive Park Assist, and the aforementioned safety-tech package.